Azure/azure-sdk-tools/eng/common/asset-sync/README.md

       Please note that making use of this prefix methodology is safe, as long a s */
-    "prefix-path-in-assets": "",
+    "prefix-path-in-assets": "recordings/",

     // by default, will check out "main" "fallback-branch": "",

-    // by default, will be resolved to the service name "auto-commit-branch": "auto/tables",
+    // by default, will be resolved auto-commit/<service>
+    "auto-commit-branch": "auto-commit/tables",

     // this json file will eventually need additional metadata, the below key just illustrates that "metadatakey1": "metadatavalue1",